mikecokina/elisa/README.rst

 Custom tables location
 ~~~~~~~~~~~~~~~~~~~~~~~

-Models can be stored on your machine in directory of your choosing as well.
-Lets say you want ot use ``Castelli-Kurucz 2004``
+Atmosphere models and LD coefficients can be stored on your machine in the directory of your choosing as well.
+Let's say you want to use ``Castelli-Kurucz 2004``
-models stored in directory ``/home/user/castelli_kurucz/ck04`` and limb darkening models in directory
+models stored in the directory ``/home/user/castelli_kurucz/ck04`` and limb darkening models in the directory
 ``/home/user/ld/``.
-You have to create configuration ``ini`` file where
+You have to create a configuration ``ini`` file where
-model and directories will be specified.
+the model and directories will be specified.
 Now assume that name of our configuration file is ``elisa_config.ini`` located
 in path ``/home/user/.elisa/``.
-Then content of your configuration file should at least look like this following
+Then the content of your configuration file should at least look like the following
 example::

     [support]